Golden Faith: Synopsis

-When his father dies, he is left with a majority of the family fortune and is the principal stakeholder, making him CEO and Chair of Gold Smith.
+When his father dies, he is left with a majority of the family fortune and is the principal stakeholder, making him CEO and Chairman of Ting Fung Gold Smith.
 This upsets his second-uncle greatly.
 His younger brother Oscar, who studied in America, comes back to help in the family business despite initially hesitating and preferring to pursue a career in marine biology.

 Oscar accidentally hits someone with his car one day and their second uncle uses this incident to twist Oscar's mind into hating Ivan, initiating a power struggle between the two brothers that will lead to Ivan's true identity being revealed.
 Oscar is not pleased that a non-Ting member holds the ruling power in the company.
 Ivan agrees to allow Oscar to be the new CEO with a few stipulations.

 Their second uncle continues to scheme, attempting to revert the company back into the money laundering scheme it used to be.
 Eventually Rachel goes out with Hong and he is revealed to be Ivan's younger brother who was thought to have died at sea.
 Sabrina leaves Ivan due to being constantly reminded of her time with Pak-to.
 Soon after, Ivan and Hong reconcile, leading to Ivan and Rachel's increased interaction once again.
 She starts to understand his complex life and realizes why he made the choices he made and how it burdens him so.
 Ivan's personality makes her realize who she truly loved and she reconsiders her relationship with Hong.
 Meanwhile, Oscar is driven further and further down the wrong path by their second uncle.

 Eventually, Oscar realizes the error of his ways and Ivan regains control of Gold Smith, exposing their second uncle.
 Once he realizes his late-father's dream for the company, he is free to pursue his relation with Rachel once again.
 In the end, Ivan and Rachel live happily ever after in Perth.